semk/gofiximports/README.md

 # gofiximports
-Utility to fix/replace import paths in Go files recursively & format like gofmt
+Utility to fix/replace import paths in Go files recursively & pretty-print like gofmt.

 ## Installation